 This chapter introduces cursors.
 It explains how to open and close them, how to use them to modify databases, and how to use them with duplicate records.

 Opening and Closing Cursors

-Cursors are managed using the DBC structure.
-To use a cursor, you must open it using the DB->cursor() method.
+Cursors are managed using the Dbc class.
+To use a cursor, you must open it using the Db::cursor() method.